-Portable icons, gold-embroidered and wood carved depictions, manuscripts, codices, incunabula and early editions, liturgical utensils of worship authentic national heirlooms and simple items of the everyday life as well as modern works of art, specifically created in order to present and promote ideas, moral values and ideals, exude the fragrance of love for Christ and our neighbours, the expectation of God’s Kingdom, the continuous prayer, the life-long patience and the genuine patriotism.
+Portable icons, gold-embroidered and wood-carved depictions, manuscripts, codices, incunabula, and early editions, liturgical utensils of worship authentic national heirlooms, and simple items of everyday life as well as modern works of art, specifically created in order to present and promote ideas, moral values and ideals, exude the fragrance of love for Christ and our neighbors, the expectation of God’s Kingdom, the continuous prayer, the life-long patience and the genuine patriotism.

 Monastery of Varlaam

 The Monastery dedicated to ‘All the Saints’, well known as Varlaam, is built on an imposing rock at the northwest edge of the stone city of the Meteora.
 It is situated between the Monastery of Rousanou and the Great Meteoron.

 According to history, the first resident has gone there 600 years ago during the first part of the 14th century.
 He was a contemporary of Saint Athanasios, the ascetic Varlaam who also gave his name to the monastery.
 The first founders of the Monastery were the two brothers, priest-monks from Ioannina, Theophanis and Nektarios Apsaradas, of an eminent Byzantine family Known as “The Apsaradon” of Ioannina.

 The catholic of the Holy Monastery honors All Saints and was built by the monks and brothers Theophanis and Nektarios in 1541-1544.
 There is also the chapel of the Three Hierarchs built upon the first small church that the hermit Varlaam built.
 Important constructions are the old “Trapeza” (dining hall), the Center (kitchen) and the Old Hospital.

 Monastery of the Holy Trinity